 Le Jardin Français - Afternoon tea and enjoy casual refreshments any time of day

-Le Jardin Français - Breakfast, light lunch and dinner as well as afternoon tea and casual refreshments any time of day
+Le Café Antonia - Breakfast, light lunch and dinner as well as afternoon tea and casual refreshments any time of day

 Le Bar du Bristol - Classic club atmosphere, savor tapas and homemade cocktails

-Right on the Rue du Faubourg Saint-Honoré, surrounded by designer boutiques (Baccarat is across the road) and just up the street from the Élysée Palace.
+Right on the Rue du Faubourg Saint-Honoré, surrounded by designer boutiques (Hermès is a few steps away) and just up the street from the Élysée Palace.